Abhay-codehub/Medical-Image-Tumor-Detection/README.md

 - Recall: 92%
 Contribution
 Feel free to open issues or submit pull requests for improvements.

-License
-This project is licensed under the MIT License.
+License :This project is licensed under the MIT License.